Writing the thesis proposal

 What to prepare

-A thesis proposal that meets the general requirement (see Thesis Manual) and my specific standards.
+A thesis proposal that meets the general requirement (see Thesis Manual) and my personal standard.

 Guidance for preparation

-Besides the general requirements, I have some specific standards on a research proposal.
-The purpose of having a higher standard is to guarantee that the thesis writing procedure can flow smoothly.
+Besides the general requirements, I have some personal standards on a thesis proposal.
+The purpose of having a higher standard is to guarantee that the thesis can be finished smoothly.

-The research proposal consists of the following five parts, with a total length limited to 15 pages (excluding references.)
+The thesis proposal consists of the following five parts, with a total length about 20 pages (the page limit is indicative, not a requirement)

-The introduction starts with motivating the research question (0.5-1 page).
-The motivation is preferred to be driven by a real life problem.
-It is also possible to briefly use one or two existing articles to describe to what extent the problem has been solved in literature.
-Right after the motivation, the research question must be stated clearly, and briefly (at maximum two lines).
+The introduction starts with motivating the research question, preferably by a real life problem.
+Use one or two existing articles to describe to what extent the problem has been solved in literature.
+Right after the motivation, the research question must be stated clearly, and briefly.
+If the research question is indeed complex, and requires background information, you still need to inform the readers about the general direction of your research at this early place.
+The exact research question can be presented later after presenting background information.

-After the motivation, the introduction should be continued with a general description on how you would solve the (sub-)question, and the intuition why your proposed method would work (0.5-1 page).
-This part can be viewed as a summary of the methodology section, but should contain no formula.
-Please note that the intuition is ex ante, i.e. even before going through the analysis, the reader can be convinced by your intuition that your proposed method would work.
+After the motivation, the introduction should be continued with a general description on how you would solve the research question, particularly, which method you are going to use.
+It is important to provide arguments on why your proposed method would work This part can be viewed as a summary of the methodology section, but should contain no formula.
+Please note that the arguments are based on either logic or literature.
+Even before going through the analysis, the reader can be convinced that your proposed method would work.

-After the general description, the Introduction should contain a literature review (maximum 3 pages) on relevant studies.
+After the description of your work, the Introduction should contain a brie literature review on relevant studies.
+The number of papers reviewed in the proposal can be limited.
 Please do not review a paper because you have to review some papers.
-For each paper you reviewed, you have to discuss what the relevance to the underlying research is.
-In particular, what is the difference between your proposed research and the reviewed paper?
+For each stream of literature you reviewed, you have to discuss what the relevance to the underlying research is, in particular, what is the relation between your proposed research and the reviewed paper.

 It is not necessary to completely plan your methodology because you may modify them during your research.
-Nevertheless, here are three points that you should cover.
+Nevertheless, there are three points that you must cover.

-Firstly, clearly introduce your notations such as variable definitions, etc. Secondly, write the building blocks of your methodology as subsections.
-Indicate them by subsection titles.
+Firstly, clearly introduce your notations such as variable definitions, etc. Secondly, write the building blocks of your methodology.
+It is advisable to divide them into subsections with meaningful subsection titles.
 Lastly and most importantly, for the most essential building block (usually the novel contribution of your thesis), write down the details of the methodology.
 For example, for a maximum likelihood approach, write down the likelihood equation; for an estimation procedures, write down the estimator.

 The Data section documents how data is retrieved.
-This is not only a proposal, you should have actually retrieved data.
-In addition, the descriptive statistics of the data should be presented by a table or a figure at the end of this section.
+This is not only a proposal: you should have actually retrieved data.
+The descriptive statistics of the data should be presented in tables or figures at the end of this section.

-Besides answering the questions, please provide a time frame of your working plan.
-Please also indicate how much time (as a fraction of full time working) you can dedicate to the thesis in each time period, taking into account your upcoming holidays and other activities such as internships, resits, etc.
+In this short section (often half a page), please answer the following two questions, please plan provide a time frame of your working plan.
+Please also indicate the time period during which you cannot work on the thesis.
+Examples are holidays and other activities such as internships, resits, etc.

 Make sure that all references cited in the proposal are given in the reference list and vice versa.
 Also make sure that the citation style is in line with typical scientific journals.

-The editorial requirement for the thesis proposal is at the highest level.
+The requirement of academic writing for the thesis proposal is at the highest level.
 I would suggest you start with reading the tips on CANVAS, the module "Academic writing".
 Many of my requirements/tips below are in line with his suggestions.

 Do's:

 Write from the perspective of the reader: make the structure of the text understandable for an average reader without specific knowledge in the filed you are working on.
-In particular, think carefully about the order or your building blocks in the texts.
+In particular, think carefully about the order of the texts.

-It is OK to write "We" (as if the reader is also on board) or "I" (as if you are telling the story) as the subject in a sentence.
 Try to use active form as much as possible, in particular, when it is "you" who decided to do something.
-For example, "we use the maximum likelihood estimator to estimate a" rather than "a is estimated by the maximum likelihood estimator".
+For example, "we use the maximum likelihood estimator to estimate A" rather than "A is estimated by the maximum likelihood estimator".
 Limit your use of passive form.
 Use that only if you are making an objective statement.
+It is OK to write "We" (as if the reader is also on board) or "I" (as if you are telling the story) as the subject in a sentence.

 Please write in academic language, i.e. precise and effective.
 Each sentence must be justified or justifiable.